Emerson Drive: Believe – 2007–2010

 In 2010, the band founded its own label, Amdian Records.
 The first single, "That Kind of Beautiful", was released in Canada in June 2010 and in the United States in August.

-Believe was very well-received.
+Believe was very well received.
 In 2009, Emerson Drive was nominated as by the Canadian Country Music Association Awards as Group of the Year.
 At the Juno Awards of 2010, Believe was nominated as Country Album of the Year.

-Decade of Drive - 2011
+Decade of Drive – 2011

 Open Road Recordings released the band's greatest hits album, Decade of Drive, on February 8, 2011, in Canada.
 The album featured the band's biggest hits and new previously unreleased songs.
 Its first single, "When I See You Again", which was written as a tribute to Patrick Bourque, was released in November 2010 and peaked at No. 97.

 The second single, "Let Your Love Speak", peaked at No. 89.
 The third single, "Sleep It Off", did not chart.

 In January 2011, Emerson Drive signed with Quarterback Records to release "Let Your Love Speak" to U.S. radio.
 The band began its Canadian Decade and Driving Tour on February 8, 2011.

-Roll - 2012-2013
+Roll and Tilt-a-Whirl – 2012–2015

 Emerson Drive's seventh studio album, Roll, was released on October 30, 2012.
 The album's first single, "She's My Kind of Crazy", was released to Canadian country radio on July 9, 2012.
 The second single, "Let It Roll" (with Doc Walker) was released to Canadian country radio on October 23, 2012.
 The third single, "With You" was released to Canadian country radio in March 2013.
 The fourth, "She Always Get What She Wants" was released to Canadian country radio in June 2013.
 The band then criss-crossed Canada as part of the CMT Hitlist Tour 2013.

 In May 2013, fiddle-player David Pichette left the band to focus on his family.
 He was not replaced.

-Tilt-a-Whirl - 2015

 Emerson Drive's first EP album, Tilt-a-Whirl, was released on April 14, 2015, on Universal Music Canada.
 Three singles, "Who We Are", "Till the Summer's Gone," and "Good Hurt," were released to Canadian country radio in 2015.

-2017-Present
+Farewell — 2017–2024

 Emerson Drive released the single, "Just Got Paid" to Canadian country radio on 2017.
 The song peaked at number 10 on the Billboard Canada Country chart.
-In 2019, the band released the single “Country People”.
+In 2019, the band released the single "Country People".
 In August 2021, the band posted on its Facebook page that it was recording new music.

+In 2023, Emerson Drive independently released the single "Break Us", while announcing they would embark on their final tour in 2024.